 Hiring a New York Adult Survivors Act Lawyer

 Hiring the right New York Adult Survivors Act lawyer is crucial in achieving the best possible outcome when a person has a claim for adult sexual abuse anywhere in New York State.

 The best New York Adult Survivors Act and sexual abuse lawyer is experienced, aggressive and knowledgeable.
 As a former prosecutor in Manhattan, I have the experience and knowledge from prosecuting cases of sexual abuse in New York.

 Speak With a NYC Adult Survivors Act Lawyer Today

-If you or a loved one is has an Adult Survivors Act claim or case in New York, we’re here to help.
+If you or a loved one has an Adult Survivors Act claim or case in New York, we’re here to help.
 Contacting an Adult Survivors Act lawyer early in your case is important to preserve the claim of sex abuse.
-A knowledgeable and aggressive Adult Survivors Act and sexual abuse lawyer should take immediate steps to ensure the success of a lawsuit on behalf of a victim or survivor of adult sex abuse.
+A knowledgeable and aggressive Adult Survivors Act and sexual abuse lawyer should take immediate steps to ensure the success of a lawsuit on behalf of a victim or survivor of adult sexual abuse.

 Contact The Law Firm of Andrew M. Stengel

 Contact us via the live chat below, through our contact form here, or call us at (212) 634-9222.
 Initial consultations are free and confidential, and you will speak with Andrew M. Stengel directly.

 Our offices are located at 11 Broadway, Suite 715, New York, NY 10004, and we handle cases throughout New York City, Nassau, Westchester and the surrounding counties.